Trump administration to cut number of employees at Chinese media outlets in U.S.

 "If in fact they decide to take this in a further negative direction however of course..all options would be on the table.
 I can't tell you what in particular we would do, but we’d sit down review the circumstances and then consider all of our options," the official said.
 The personnel caps would be placed on the entities as opposed to people hence it would be up to the media outlets to decide the necessary staffing cuts, the officials said.

-The United States would also be announcing in near future limits on duration of stay for Chinese citizens, administration officials said.
+The United States would also announce in the near future limits on duration of stay for Chinese journalists, administration officials said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)